johnm589/ADI_Project1/readme.md

-#This is a super awesome ToDo App
+#This is a Super Awesome ToDo App

 ### It does cool things

 #### Here's what it should look like: